-Selecta Biosciences, Inc. is advancing therapies based on its proprietary Synthetic Vaccine Particle (SVP™) platform to induce antigen-specific immune tolerance to mitigate the formation of anti-drug antibodies (ADAs) that may severely compromise the efficacy and safety of life-sustaining drugs.
+Selecta Biosciences, Inc. is advancing therapies based on its proprietary Synthetic Vaccine Particle (SVP™) platform to mitigate the formation of anti-drug antibodies (ADAs) that may severely compromise the efficacy and safety of life-sustaining drugs.

 Many rare and life-threatening diseases are treated with biologic therapies that are foreign to the patient’s immune system and elicit an undesired immune response, such as ADA formation.
 The induction of ADAs can lead to neutralization of efficacy, modification of pharmacokinetics and pharmacodynamics, as well as allergic responses.
 Drug immunogenicity is a significant hurdle for the development of safe and effective biologic treatments and has become a key concern for regulators, as evidenced by over 100 approved biologics that describe immune responses on their labels.
 Drug immunogenicity may be a cause of treatment failure for patients and product development failure for biopharmaceutical companies.